Data carpentry for social sciences and humanities

 Please consult the course website for further information and registration*.
 Registration is not possible through the website of the EGSH.

-* For now it is only possible to register for the February 2023 edition.
-Registration for the June 2023 edition opens 6 weeks in advance.
+(Registration for the June 2023 edition opens 6 weeks in advance.)

 In this workshop participants will learn how to organize and clean quantitative data and how to control the quality of such data.
 These data management skills are highly relevant and useful for all researchers, in all disciplines and faculties, who do empirical quantitative research.